 Volunteer Police Cadets

-Surrey’s Volunteer Police Cadet Scheme offers young people the opportunity to become part of the policing family for many years.
 Young people from any background are welcomed into the scheme, including those who may have previously been in trouble with the police or may feel disconnected from their peers or community.

-Cadets remain dedicated to their programme of learning and volunteering activity within their communities.
-Cadets have supported charity, community and policing events across the county and have continued to support police-led test purchase operations by attempting to purchase age-restricted items such as knives and alcohol.
+Cadets commit to a programme of learning and volunteering activity within their communities.
+Over the last year, Cadets have supported charity, community and policing events across the county and have continued to support police-led test purchase operations by attempting to purchase age-restricted items such as knives and alcohol.

 Latest News